 The course is an overview of the theory and practice of information design.
 Students learn how to design, implement and interpret representations of visual, aural and tactile data.
-Topics to be covered include information design, human attention and perception of computer displays, and multimedia standards for information design.
-Advanced software tools are used in all stages of the course, with a focus on designing effective data representations.
+Topics to be covered include the fundamentals of human computer interaction, and multimedia standards for information design.
+Advanced software tools are used in all stages of the course, with a focus on designing effective data and graphical representations.